-Preferreds, including Contingent Convertibles (CoCo’s) bonds and other junior subordinated.
+Preferreds, including Contingent Convertibles (CoCo’s) bonds and other junior subordinated debt.

 Most preferred shares and their kin are issued by financial companies, most often banks.
 Twenty years in the financial industry has made us healthy skeptics regarding the value banks give to their assets.
-These assets are neither adequately defined in public filings (legacy CDOs as one primary example) nor, especially when held for investment, properly valued on the balance sheet (e.g., second liens on underwater homes).
+These assets are neither adequately defined in public filings nor properly valued on the balance sheet.
 Thus, often the discount to tangible book value signals less of an out of favor sector than a mispriced balance sheet.
-The opaqueness of bank balance sheets is even more acute in the third world, especially China.

-To avoid simply underweighting the sector, we prefer to overweight credit within fixed income (where financial firms are heavy issuers) and invest in bank issued preferred shares when the sector is out of favor.
-The heightened regulatory environment and resulting lower leverage ratios also benefits their credit over their equity.
-Lower returns on equity, even when resulting from lower leverage, are never good, but the resulting lower volatility at least increases the chances that the bank will pay its preferred dividend and bond coupon.
+To avoid simply underweighting the bank sector within equities, we prefer to overweight bank credit within fixed income often via preferred shares when the sector is out of favor.
+The heightened regulatory environment for banks and their resulting lower leverage ratios also benefits their credit over their equity.
+The lower volatility stemming from lower leverage increases the chances that the bank will pay its preferred dividend and bond coupon.

 Real Estate Investment Trusts (REITs)

 The balance sheets of REITs can be likewise opaque, plus REITs come with high fees.
 As equity in real estate, they also share similar volatility with equity, especially in distressed markets.
-With that said, occasionally you can make educated guesses as to the value of their underlying assets and like the second half of 2013, public REITs can trade at significant discounts to their book values.
-Given the hurdles mentioned, though, we typically look for at least a sizeable discounts to a realistic book value before purchasing or gain our exposure by buying their preferred versus equity shares.
+With that said, estimated values of for a REITs underlying assets exist, and public REITs can trade at significant discounts to their estimated book values.
+Given the hurdles mentioned, though, we typically look for only sizeable discounts to a realistic book value before purchasing or gain our exposure by buying their preferred versus equity shares.

 High Yielding Stocks, Convertible Bonds, Master Limited Partnerships (MLPs), etc.